 Last year, rather than a single word becoming clear, the whole dang dictionary came flying at me!
 But how could it not after the year we’d had?!?
 Instead of living with intention, I was just trying to keep my head above water.
 And forget relaxing my grip, I white-knuckled my way through the last two years!
 Anyone else feel that way?

-Rather than an immediate response and reaction when problems and heartache are presented… I learned to pause my own thoughts, and really listen to those of others.
+So last year I focused on PAUSE.
+Rather than an immediate response and reaction when problems and heartache are presented… I learned to pause my own thoughts and response, and really listen to those of others.
 And in that pause, there is solace.
 Comfort.
 Understanding.
 Power.